 - Waterproof Rating

-Seams will either come “fully seam sealed” or “critically taped”.
+Seams will either come “fully taped (aka “fully seam sealed”) or “critically taped”.

-Fully seam sealed (aka fully taped) means that all the seams are sealed and no water will get in that way.
+Fully Taped means that all the seams are sealed and no water will get in that way.

-Critically taped (aka critically sealed), means that only the major seams are sealed and water can still enter.
+Critically taped (aka critically sealed), means that only the major seams are sealed and water can still enter through other seams.